oils-for-unix/oils/doc/oil-language-tour.md

 ## Languages for Data (Interchange Formats)

 In the sections above, we saw that Oil **code** consists of 3 interleaved languages.
-You're also encouraged to think of your **data** as being described in a language.
+It's also useful to think of **data** as being described in a language.

-**Versionless** interchange formats often take the form of textual languages.
+Versionless interchange formats like JSON often take the form of textual languages.

 <!-- TODO: Link to concepts and patterns -->